James Broderick: Life and career

-Broderick was born James Joseph Broderick III in Charlestown, New Hampshire, the son of Mary Elizabeth (née Martindale; 1896–1986) and James Joseph Broderick Jr. (1895–1959).
+Broderick was born in Charlestown, New Hampshire, the son of Mary Elizabeth (née Martindale; 1896–1986) and James Joseph Broderick Jr. (1895–1959).
 He was raised Catholic.
 His father, a highly decorated World War I combatant, was of Irish descent, and his mother was of English and Irish ancestry.

 Broderick attended Manchester Central High School and then took pre-medical courses at the University of New Hampshire for two years.
 He joined the Navy in 1945, becoming a pharmacist mate.

 In 1947, Broderick returned to his studies.
 He auditioned for a part in the University production of George Bernard Shaw's Arms and the Man.
 Director J. Donald Batcheller, faculty advisor to the student drama club (Mask and Dagger), was impressed and gave him the role of Bluntschli, an anti-romantic Swiss soldier.
 Batcheller said, "You could tell from the beginning that he was an exceptional individual.
 He displayed an unusual ability to get along with people.
 He was kind, sensitive, imaginative, and had a good sense of humor.
 He also had an Irish mug if I ever saw one."

 Although Batcheller did not often encourage the students to pursue acting as a career, he was so sure of Broderick's talent that he suggested a trip to New York to meet Batcheller's friend Arthur Kennedy.
 Broderick took his advice and Kennedy subsequently directed him to the Neighborhood Playhouse, where he gained the necessary experience and training for a successful acting career in both films and television.